 Instructions

-- Rinse rice until water runs clear, drain well. (this helps the rice to have the right texture and to not stick together when cooking)2 cups dry white rice
+- Rinse the rice until the water runs clear, then drain well.2 cups dry white rice

-- Microwave broth for 3 minutes or until boiling (or heat on stove until boiling).2 cups low-sodium chicken broth
+- Heat the chicken broth in the microwave for 3 minutes or on the stovetop until boiling.2 cups low-sodium chicken broth

-- Place rice and broth mixture in an instant pot and seal the lid.
+- Place the rice and broth mixture in an Instant Pot and seal the lid.
 Set for high pressure for 5 minutes.
 Allow to natural release for 10 minutes then release remaining pressure and open.

-- During the last five minutes of natural pressure release combine the sauce ingredients, making sure the broth is hot and the butter melts into it.
-Whisk until all are thoroughly combined. (you don’t want this mixture to sit as it will start to thicken, you want it to be ready right as the rice is ready) Make sure the cornstarch is well mixed with other ingredients to avoid lumps in sauce.1 cup low-sodium chicken broth, 3 tablespoons unsalted butter, 1 tablespoon dried parsley, 1 tablespoon vegetable bouillon paste, ¼ cup milk, 2 tablespoons cornstarch
+- During the last 5 minutes of natural pressure release combine the sauce ingredients, making sure the broth is hot and the butter melts into it.
+Whisk until all are thoroughly combined. (you don’t want this mixture to sit as it will start to thicken; you want it to be ready right as the rice is ready) Make sure the cornstarch is well mixed with other ingredients to avoid lumps in the sauce.1 cup low-sodium chicken broth, 3 tablespoons unsalted butter, 1 tablespoon dried parsley, 1 teaspoon chicken bouillon paste, ¼ cup milk, 2 tablespoons cornstarch

 - Add the sauce mixture to the cooked rice and stir until well combined. (doing this step while leaving the pot in the machine helps the sauce to combine with the rice as the heat helps to thicken the sauce).